SamirGhaly/ADCS-Software/README.md

 # ADCS-Software
-Attitude Determination and Control Subsystem (ADCS) of EUS-1 Design and Implementation of ADCS SW subsystem of Egyptian Universities Satellite (EUS-1) The Project is a part of the Egyptian Universities Satellite Program provided by Egyptian Space Agency (EgSA) It was done as The Graduation Project for Aerospace Department Students at Faculty of Engineering, Cairo University
+Attitude Determination and Control Subsystem (ADCS) of EUS-1 Design and Implementation of ADCS SW subsystem of Egyptian Universities Satellite (EUS-1) The Project is a part of the Egyptian Universities Satellite Program provided by Egyptian Space Agency (EgSA).
+It was done as The Graduation Project for Aerospace Department Students at Faculty of Engineering, Cairo University
 By: Samir Samy / Mohammed Karam / Eman Ahmed / Ahmed Moussa / Ommar Hisham / Abdalla Gamal / Ammar Magdy Undersupervision of : Dr. Mohammed Lotfy